Tactical Emergency Medical Services

 FAQs regarding Initial Training Programs, Refresher Courses, Tactical First Aid and Tactical LifeSaver courses (Non-Tactical Medicine Courses) and Law Enforcement agencies

-These equipment suppliers have equipment that comes prepackaged to meet the POST/EMSA Tactical Medicine Guidelines as described in Chapter 4.0
+This equipment supplier has prepackaged equipment that meets the POST/EMSA Tactical Medicine Guidelines as described in Chapter 4.0

 For Further Information from EMSA

 Please contact Daniel Smiley, Chief Deputy Director